hal9ai/hal9/README.md

-# Hal9: Interactive data apps --- design visually, power with code
+# Hal9: Interactive data apps &mdash; design visually, power with code

 Hal9 is a framework for building interactive data apps for data scientists and engineers.
 It allows you to utilize your DS/ML code with minimal overhead, and frees you from having to worry about frontend web frameworks.
 Hal9 consists of the following components: